-Assessment matter Comment Effects Social and cultural effects in terms of provision for local decision making from providing ability to decline consent Social and cultural effects from providing opportunity for participating in consent process (at the discretion of the processing council) Economic effects may arise through the ongoing lack of certainty for marine farmers, with concern that replacement consents will not be obtained resulting in a constraint on investment While existing marine farms are generally considered not to have significant adverse effects on the environment, some effects may occur but can be managed through consent conditions or, if necessary, declining consent Costs and benefits A consent application for a discretionary activity can be declined, and the processing council can consider any effect it considers relevant • In terms solely of the activity classification, for local communities and tangata whenua a discretionary activity classification is therefore neutral, as there is no guarantee that an existing marine farm will retain consent As Option 4 does not preclude public or limited notification, for local communities and tangata whenua a discretionary activity classification is neutral, as the decision remains with the council (as it currently does) about the extent to involve other parties • There is a potential lost opportunity cost for the marine farming industry in general if investment in marine farms and farm structures is delayed or does not proceed because of uncertainty about whether replacement consents will be gained.
-With approximately 62% of marine farms needing to apply for replacement consents by 1 January 2025 further significant investment in some areas of the industry could be delayed by 5 years or more Retaining council discretion to make decisions about public or limited notification increases the potential for costs to marine farmers of hearing processes. • As a discretionary activity classification allows a processing council to consider any effect and manage it through either consent conditions or declining consent, environmental costs and benefits are unlikely to occur as a result of this option compared with the current approach
+Assessment matter Comment Effects Social and cultural effects in terms of provision for local decision making from providing ability to decline consent • Social and cultural effects from providing opportunity for participating in consent process (at the discretion of the processing council) • Economic effects may arise through the ongoing lack of certainty for marine farmers, with concern that replacement consents will not be obtained resulting in a constraint on investment

+Assessment matter Comment While existing marine farms are generally considered not to have significant adverse effects on the environment, some effects may occur but can be managed through consent conditions or, if necessary, declining consent Costs and benefits • A consent application for a discretionary activity can be declined, and the processing council can consider any effect it considers relevant that is within its jurisdiction under the RMA In terms solely of the activity classification, for local communities and tangata whenua a discretionary activity classification is therefore neutral, as there is no guarantee that an existing marine farm will retain consent • As Option 4 does not preclude public or limited notification, for local communities and tangata whenua a discretionary activity classification is neutral, as the decision remains with the council (as it currently does) about the extent to involve other parties • There is a potential lost opportunity cost for the marine farming industry in general if investment in marine farms and farm structures is delayed or does not proceed because of uncertainty about whether replacement consents will be gained.
+With approximately 62% of marine farms needing to apply for replacement consents by 1 January 2025 further significant investment in some areas of the industry could be delayed by 5 years or more Retaining council discretion to make decisions about public or limited notification increases the potential for costs to marine farmers of hearing processes.
+As a discretionary activity classification allows a processing council to consider any effect and manage it through either consent conditions or declining consent, environmental costs and benefits are unlikely to occur as a result of this option compared with the current approach Quantified costs and benefits • The costs and benefits listed above have not been quantified.
+The similarity of this option to the status quo in many regions means that economic benefits to marine farmers are likely to be small and costs are not likely to be significantly reduced from those they face under the status quo As a discretionary activity classification allows a processing council to consider any effect and manage it through either consent conditions or declining consent, environmental costs and benefits are unlikely to occur as a result of this option compared with the current approach